Monetize Telegram Mini App with Telega.io

 🌀 @cambridge_dic

-❓ Definition: A particular philosophy of life or conception of the world.
+❓ Definition: A piece of jewellery worn on the lobe or edge of the ear.

 ❗️ Examples: